Usage

 The options are as follows:

 -d Do not daemonize.
-If this option is specified, lldpd will
+If this option is specified, lldpd will run

-filtered with -D flag.
+with -D flag.

 -D debug